ifyoungnet/pepADMET/README.md

 **calculate_descriptors.py**: Used to compute 2,133 molecular descriptors based on example.csv and output the corresponding results in example_feature_result.csv \
 **Train.ipynb**: Demonstrates the complete workflow for model building, training, and prediction using the aforementioned files.
+___
+**Please cite**: pepADMET: a novel computational platform for systematic ADMET evaluation of peptides.
+Journal of Chemical information and modeling.
+2025, submitted.